-- 2-1.11.1 The Shell must be constructed of materials that do not produce sharp fragments as a result of operation. - 2-1.11.2 The shape of the shell must not increase the risk of binding in the launch tube. - 2-1.11.3 The outside diameter of Shells must not exceed 44.5 mm (1.75 inches). - 2-1.11.4 Shells must not contain pressed clay plugs, separators, or any other hard internal components capable of acting as projectiles when the Shell bursts. - 2-1.11.5 The wall thickness of any reports must be sufficient to prevent simultaneous explosions - 2-1.11.6 Each Shell must include an orienting loop that is securely attached to the top of the Shell adequate to maintain correct Shell orientation and fuse attachment.
-The use of a Shell wrapper or other means of securely maintaining correct Shell orientation is also permitted.
-Tape by itself is not sufficient to meet this requriement.
+- 2-1.11.1 The Shell must be constructed of materials that do not produce sharp fragments as a result of operation. - 2-1.11.2 The shape of the shell must not increase the risk of binding in the launch tube.

-- 2-1.11.7 Individual Shells that are of cylindrical or other non-spherical shape must bear the statement "THIS END UP" along with an arrow indicating the direction in which the shell should be placed inside the tube. - 2-1.12 Streamers used in devices subject to this standard shall be constructed of flame retardant and of non-electrically conductive material.

-2-1.13 Requirements for Shell Design
+- 2-1.11.3 The outside diameter of Shells must not exceed 44.5 mm (1.75 inches). - 2-1.11.4 Individual Shells that are of cylindrical or other non-sherical shape must not exceed 101.6 mm (4 inches) in total length. - 2-1.11.5 Shells must not contain pressed clay plugs, separators, or any other hard internal components capable of acting as projectiles when the Shell bursts. - 2-1.11.6 The wall thickness of any reports must be sufficient to prevent simultaneous explosions - 2-1.11.7 Each Shell must include both an orienting loop that is securely attached to the top of the Shell and a Shell wrapper or other means of securely maintaining correct Shell orientation. - 2-1.11.8 Individual Shells that are of cylindrical or other non-spherical shape must bear the statement "THIS END UP" along with an arrow indicating the direction in which the shell should be placed inside the tube. - 2-1.12 Streamers used in devices subject to this standard shall be constructed of flame retardant and of non-electrically conductive material. - 2-1.13 Requirements for Shell Design - 2-1.13.1 The Shell must not contain artwork, nose cones, fins, or other ornamentation that could cause the item to resemble a finished fireworks device. - 2-1.13.2 The Shell exterior must be a single uniform color material, such as

-- 2-1.13.1 The Shell must not contain artwork, nose cones, fins, or other ornamentation that could cause the item to resemble a finished fireworks device. - 2-1.13.2 The Shell exterior must be a single uniform color material, such as brown Kraft-paper type or other uniform single-color finish, without any design on the exterior of the Shell.
+- brown Kraft-paper type or other uniform singlecolor finish, without any design on the exterior of the Shell.
 No color decorations are permitted. - 2-1.13.3 The Shell may bear a name, description or depiction of the effects produced, provided it does not exceed 1.4 linear inches in any direction. - 2-1.13.4 The Shell may bear the name or logo of the manufacturer or distributor, or the brand name of the item, provided the name, logo, or brand name does not exceed one linear inch in any direction.